 If you’re going to San Diego for more than a day, grab a Compass Card – The Compass Card is the transit card for the San Diego region.
 It allows you to use an unlimited amount of trips on trollies, trains, and buses.

 You can buy them at a variety of places, including the ticket kiosks at the trolley and train stations.
-You don’t load a certain amount of money on the card like a lot of other city transit passes, instead, you buy it depending on how many days you need it for.
+You don’t load a certain amount of money on the card like a lot of other city transit passes, instead, you buy how many days you need it for.

 You can buy a one-, two-, three-, or four day pass, or even a two week or monthly pass if you’ll be in the area for a while.

 They also now offer the Compass Cloud, which is an app that you can download on your phone and reload with fare money as needed.